DelfiSamperi/videogamesApp/README.md

 # videogamesApp

-In this app you can store new videogames in a database, search for videogames from api, save your favorites on order them.
+In this app you can store new videogames in a database, search for videogames from api, save your favorites or order them.

 ## Technologies used for development